Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ### Data Models

+#### Nutrition App Model
+- Within the `nutrition app`:
+   - the `Nutrition model` holds all the data needed for nutrition plan details (available for subscribers only) in the "My profile" page.

+#### Subscriptions App Model
+- Within the `subscriptions app`:
+   - the `Plan model` holds all the fields needed to populate the "Nutrition" page which contain the nutrition plan card where users can subscribe to it.

 #### Products App Model
 - Within the `products app`:
    - the `Product model` holds all the data needed for the products in the shop bag.
    - the `Category model` holds all the categories needed to insert products in it.

-#### Shop Bag App Model

 #### Checkout App Model
 - Within the `checkout app`:
-   - the `ProductOrder model` holds all the fields needed for ...
+   - the `ProductOrder model` holds all the data needed to generate a product order number and additional fields to have an order summary.
-   - the `ProductLineOrder model` holds all the ... needed to ...
+   - the `ProductLineOrder model` holds all the data needed to generate a product line order inside the Product Order (admin).
+   - the `SubscriptionOrder model` holds all the data needed to generate a subscription order number and additional fields to have an order summary.

 #### User Profile App Model
 The User model utilized for this project is the standard one provided by `django.contrib.auth.models`
 - Within the `user_profile app`:
-   - the `UserProfile model` maintain default delivery information and order history
+   - the `UserProfile model` maintain default delivery information order history.

 ##### back to [top](#table-of-contents)